 Nevertheless, the growth of online commerce opens new doors for the players since it is considered an extension of sales formats in multi-channel distribution strategies.
 The digital sphere also allows brands to expand their presence and increase their visibility in a market that is becoming increasingly saturated.

 The online channel represents a real opportunity for the players since the sales represent 4 million of the turnover of the segment.
 In childrenswear, Tmall (50%) and JD.com (20%) hold 70% of the market.
 They are still the two major players in e-commerce in China.

 The complementarity of these two distribution methods becomes a differentiating tool for brands and an opportunity to gain a competitive advantage to reach the consumer throughout his customer journey.

 Opt for Physical Distribution and for the E-commerce Platform Xiaohongshu

-In 2019, Xiaohongshu counted over 85 million monthly active users on its platform.
+Today, Xiaohongshu counted more than 174 million monthly active users on its platform.
 Its community is mainly composed of urban women (88%), 70% of whom were born after 1990.
 In a word, this is exactly the target audience of kids’ clothing in China.

 Selling baby and kids’ clothing in China can be a lucrative business opportunity.
 The Chinese market for children’s clothing is growing rapidly, and there is a high demand for quality and fashionable products.

 However, it is important to conduct thorough market research, understand local preferences and regulations, and establish effective distribution channels to succeed in this competitive industry.

 We are a China-based marketing agency offering cost-effective solutions to foreign brands interested in tapping into the Chinese eCommerce market.
 Our team of Chinese and foreign experts has the experience and know-how needed to succeed in this lucrative, yet complicated market.